 For organisations with more than 199 people, that figure dipped to 67%.
 For organisations with more than 299 people, it dropped to 61%.
-In fact, being able to make a personal assessment of a person’s prior conduct is more influential on colleague trust than a number of other factors.
+In fact, being able to assess a person’s prior conduct personally is more influential on colleague trust than a number of other factors.
 We asked study participants to think about asking a colleague to take care of sensitive personal data and what factors would influence whether they would trust them to do so or not.
-The findings revealed that people are more likely trust colleagues they know personally, regardless of their qualifications for handling data or not.
+The findings revealed that people are more likely to trust colleagues they know personally, regardless of their qualifications for handling data.

 |Previously witnessed conduct||21.2|

 |Previously held role||5.2|